brglea/habitat_suitability/README.md

         iii.
 Optionally, you may apply a threshold to make the most suitable areas pop on your map.

-3. Present your results in at least one figure for each grassland/climate scenario combination.
+3. Present results in at least one figure for each grassland/climate scenario combination.

 ## Code